Wimuz/drum-trainer/README.md

 ## Challenges

-This tool will only be able to provide feedback on the "symptoms" observed (such as kicking the drum bass to early).
+* This tool will only be able to provide **feedback on the "symptoms"** observed (such as kicking the drum bass to early, hands being uneven etc).
-However it will not be able to observe any of the causes (such as position of the player, motorics of the limbs etc)
+However it **will not be able to observe any of the causes underlying these symptoms** (such as position of the player, motorics of the limbs etc)
+Even in my experience the volume of the metronome can affect the performance! (the louder the metronome, the better the result...)

+* The **current version of the tool requires some understanding of statistics and being able to read X-Y charts**.
+Though basic, not every drummer will be familiar with interpreting such information or "like" this.
+Therefore a more "human" approach to provide feedback is required (see AI below).

-This tool is not intended to evaluate musicality.
+* This tool is **not intended to evaluate musicality**.
 In real live performance human accuracy, synchronicity and dynamics "errors" may give a nice flavour to a performance, and sometimes even intended.
 Moreover today's DAW's (Digital Audio Workstations) can easily "humanize" or "de-humanize" (quantize) recorded input.

-Nor does the tool intend to replace a human professional teacher.

-The sole purpose of the tool is to assist partly in building a solid drum technique as a foundation for good musical live performances.
+* The tool **will not be able to replace a human professional teacher (nor does it intend it)**.
+The sole purpose of the tool is to have an extra toolbox for building a solid drum technique as a foundation for good musical live performances.

 ## What next?